vttresearch/BB84-Authentication/README.md

 **DISCLAIMER**: this repository does not contain any code to perform the actual BB84 key distillation with error correction and privacy amplification steps.
 The scripts in this repository are only used to demonstrate the quantum-safe authentication of the classical channel.

-For more details on the topic, please refer to this [publication](https://cris.vtt.fi/en/publications/quantum-safe-authentication-of-quantum-key-distribution-protocol).
+For more details on the contents of this repository and the topic in general, please refer to this [publication](https://cris.vtt.fi/en/publications/quantum-safe-authentication-of-quantum-key-distribution-protocol).

 ## Usage